-Begin your journey in the city of Galle, the administrative capital of the Southern Province that is known for the rustic charm of its old town, and for the historic Galle Fort.
-It’s easy to lose yourself exploring the cobbled streets of the world’s oldest living fort (one of them at least!), wandering through the unique boutique stores that hawk their wares at passers-by.
+Begin your journey in the city of Galle, that is known for the rustic charm of its old town, and the historic Galle Fort.
+It’s easy to lose yourself exploring the cobbled streets of the world’s oldest living fort (one of them at least!), wandering through the unique boutique stores, remnants from the past, aromatic restaurants and more.
 The architecture is a harmonious blend of past and present, and there are several landmarks you can easily spend a day exploring – if you weren’t planning to travel through the rest of Sri Lanka’s major southern towns, that is.

 Head back on the road for ten more minutes to reach Wijaya Beach, located less than two kilometres away.
 Try and get here by sunset, because here you’ll find that Instagram-famous beach swing that has been making the rounds on social media.
-Hop on for a quick photo, and let’s continue on to your final destination.
+Hop on for a quick photo before continuing on to your final destination.
 The beach here is incredibly safe for swimming, as the reef acts as a natural barrier against large waves, creating a shallow natural pool.
 It’s perfect for someone who’s not a strong swimmer too!